saic-fi/Bayesian-Prompt-Learning/README.md

-# Variational Prompt Tuning Improves Generalization of Vision-Language Models
+# Bayesian Prompt Learning for Image-Language Model Generalization
 ![Variational Prompt Learning](assets/vpt.png "VPT")

-This repo contains the codebase of the paper  [Variational Prompt Tuning Improves Generalization of Vision-Language Models](https://arxiv.org/abs/2210.02390).
+This repo contains the codebase of the ICCV'23 paper [Bayesian Prompt Learning for Image-Language Model Generalization](https://arxiv.org/abs/2210.02390).

 ## How to Install
 This code is built on top of the awesome toolbox [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) so you need to install the `dassl` environment first.
 Simply follow the instructions described [here](https://github.com/KaiyangZhou/Dassl.pytorch#installation) to install `dassl` as well as PyTorch.
 After that, run `pip install -r requirements.txt` under `VPT/` to install a few more packages required by [CLIP](https://github.com/openai/CLIP) (this should be done when `dassl` is activated).
 Then, you are ready to go.